-Paris’s Opéra district is one of the best-located areas in the city for visitors.
-It’s close to major sites like the Louvre and the Cathedral of Notre-Dame, yet far enough away to avoid getting caught up in the tourist shuffle.
+Paris’s Opéra district is one of the most central arrondissements in the city.
+It’s close to major attractions such as the Louvre and the Notre-Dame cathedral, yet far enough away to avoid getting caught up in the tourist shuffle.

-Those with eccentric taste will love the Opéra district’s Hotel Banke.
-A former bank from the Belle Époque, this luxury boutique hotel is now a five-star affair brimming with character.
-Its grandeur is palpable from the moment you enter the lobby, where burgundy stone pillars and gold-gilded arches support a dazzling skylight.
-Each guest room is uniquely designed – some awash in more subdued tones, whereas others make more of a statement with red walls and leopard-print throw pillows.
-The Banke’s restaurant is also very popular, in which visitors can dine on a menu that fuses French and Spanish flavours with wines to match.
+Those with eccentric tastes will love this Opéra stalwart, the Banke Hotel.
+A former bank from the Belle Epoque, it’s now a five-star luxury boutique hotel brimming with character.
+Its grandeur is palpable – from the burgundy stone pillars to the gilded arches that support the skylight.
+Each guest room is uniquely designed – some with more subdued tones and others with statement walls and leopard-print throw pillows.
+The restaurant is also popular: dine on a menu that fuses French and Spanish flavours with wines to match.

-Scribe Paris Opera has occupied its prime location between the Opéra Garnier and the Louvre since 1861.
-This chic hotel features newly designed and sophisticated guest rooms, which come with Chromecast and Bluetooth systems, Hermès toiletries and the Sofitel brand’s signature ultra-plush bedding.
-Spend an indulgent day shopping at the nearby department stores, followed by a treatment at the hotel’s Keiraõ Spa and dinner at their Le Lumière restaurant (Fun fact: The restaurant is named after the Lumière Brothers, who showed the world’s first cinema screening at the hotel in 1895).
+The Sofitel Le Scribe Paris Opéra has occupied a prime location between the Palais Garnier and the Louvre since 1861.
+This chic property features sophisticated guest rooms, which come with Bluetooth systems, Hermès toiletries and Sofitel signature ultra-plush bedding.
+Spend an indulgent day shopping at the nearby department stores, followed by a treatment at the wellness spa and dinner at the on-site restaurant, Rivage, which serves seasonal Mediterranean cuisine.

-Mere steps from the Place Vendôme and the Opéra, this 20-room boutique hotel is a haven of calm amid Paris’s busy streets.
-Designed by French hotel designer Jacques Garcia (who’s known for his quirky interiors in other hotels like Hôtel Costes and Hôtel Odéon Saint Germain), Maison Athénée serves up theatrics at every turn with patterned wallpaper, dramatically draped fabrics and shimmering, copper-tiled showers.
-Pop by its Le Petit Salon bar for a nightcap, where a moody atmosphere and red velvet chairs invite you to linger.
+Mere steps from the Place Vendôme and the Palais Garnier, this 20-room boutique hotel is a haven of calm amid Paris’s busy streets.
+Designed by French hotel designer Jacques Garcia (who’s known for his quirky interiors in other hotels such as Hôtel Costes and Hôtel Odéon Saint-Germain), Maison Athénée serves up theatrics at every turn with patterned wallpaper, dramatically draped fabrics and shimmering, copper-tiled showers.
+Pop by the bar for a nightcap, where a moody atmosphere and red velvet chairs invite you to linger.

-For those who like their accommodation a bit more cutting edge, The Chess Hotel is the place for you.
+For those who like their accommodation on the cutting edge, the Chess Hotel is the place for you.
 From the polished checkered floors in the lobby to the pops of primary colours amid strong lines in the guest rooms, design runs throughout the hotel from start to finish.
-While The Chess does not have an on-site spa and fitness centre, that doesn’t mean you’ll miss out.
-Guests are welcome to use the spa facilities at the five-star Le Roch Hotel, which is a nine-minute walk away, and they can also receive access to L’Usine fitness club, which is located a mere 250 metres (820 feet) away.
+While the Chess doesn’t have an on-site spa and fitness centre, that doesn’t mean you’ll miss out.
+You’re welcome to use the spa facilities at the five-star Le Roch Hotel and Spa, which is a nine-minute walk away, and you’ll also receive access to L’Usine fitness club, a mere 250m (820ft) away.

-La Maison Favart feels like a stay at a friend’s home thanks to gallery walls and various knick-knacks that create an inviting, almost lived-in vibe.
-Each of the 39 guest rooms boasts a unique decor, all playful with vibrant colours, cosy furnishings and lots of light.
-You can escape the city bustle with a dip in the hotel’s large, super-zen hot tub or hang out in the steam of the white-wood sauna.
+La Maison Favart feels like a stay at a friend’s home, thanks to gallery walls and the various knick-knacks that create an inviting, almost lived-in vibe.
+Each of the 39 guest rooms boasts unique decor, all playful with vibrant colours, cosy furnishings and lots of light.
+You can escape the city bustle with a dip in the hotel’s large, super-Zen hot tub or hang out in the steam of the white-wood sauna.